What is EMDR?

 Phase 1: History Taking & Plan Construction

-In the first phase, an EMDR therapist, after taking a complete history of the patient, constructs a discrete therapeutic plan.
-It is crucial to understand that history taking not necessarily involves recording every minor detail about the patient’s past experiences; it rather revolves around what brings him to the therapy.
+In the first phase, an EMDR therapist constructs a discrete therapeutic plan after taking a complete history of the patient.
+It is crucial to understand that history taking does not necessarily involve recording every minor detail about the patient’s past experiences; instead, it revolves around what brings him to the therapy.

 The patient may reveal what he or she has been feeling and what triggers his or her negative emotions.